 Hotjar is one of the most popular tools providing heatmap features and it also comes with some other tools we’ll be looking at later in this article.

 #17: Paid advertising

 Your email lists are never going to grow if you’re not bringing in enough traffic to achieve growth.
 Paid advertising gives you a controlled stream of traffic and allows you to target audiences that demonstrate a proven interest in your offer.
 This can make all the difference when it comes to convincing people to sign up to your email lists.

 Google Ads is the undisputed king of paid search but Microsoft Advertising (including Bing Ads) is a channel you don’t want to ignore.
 Social advertising brings in a different kind of audience and, arguably, greater tools to engage with them before they sign up to your email lists.
 Facebook Ads leads this department in terms of numbers (users and revenue) but it all comes down to which kind of audiences you want to attract.

 For example, LinkedIn Ads and Twitter Ads have more B2B clout, whereas Instagram is heavily geared towards B2C audiences.
 Facebook is actually very handy at both and its targeting options give you a lot of control over who sees your ads.

-For tips on choosing the right paid advertising platforms and other tools to maximise your PPC efforts, check out our 50+ tools to help you nail PPC in 2019 article.
+For tips on choosing the right paid advertising platforms and other tools to maximise your PPC efforts, check out our 50+ tools to help you nail PPC article.